- Home

 - Make sure they have plenty of opportunities for physical activity and spending time with friends.

-- Provide plenty of physical comfort, such as hugs and cuddles.
+- Provide plenty of physical comfort, such as hugs.

 - Offer creative ways for children to express their emotions.

-- Create everyday opportunities for humour and fun.
-Let your children know that it is alright to joke and have fun.
+- Create lots of opportunities for humour and fun.
+Let your children know that it is all right to joke and enjoy themselves.
 Laughter can often relieve tension and help everyone relax.

 The emotions thermometer